FAQs

 Why choose us?

-Why 925 / sterling silver, why not pure silver?
+Why 925 silver, why not pure Silver?

 The number refers to the purity of gold.
 The K refers to karats (not to be confused with diamond carats.)
 10k gold is 10 / 24 parts gold or 41.7% gold.
 14k is 58.3%.
 18k is 75%.
 24k is 100%.
 The more the gold content, the deeper the yellow.
 The less the gold content the more durability.
-14k is generally considered a good medium but 18k is perfectly strong enough for everyday wear.
+14k is generally considered a good medium but 18k and is perfectly strong enough for everyday wear as well as most ware and tear thrown at it.
+22K is common in Asia and like 24K, can be made hard enough for daily wear with forging and other crafting techniques.
+Still, it is not recommended to wear higher karat Gold during heavy movement or contact activities.

-Yellow vs white gold?
+Yellow vs White Gold?

-Is moissanite a diamond?
+Is moissanite a fake diamond?

 No. Moissanite can be mistaken as a diamond due to the simlar characteristics between the two, but that does not make it fake.
 It a diffrent gemstone entirely, no different than say an amethyst, or an emrald.